 3. Use the Right Paint

-When painting your coffee table to look vintage, it is important to choose the right type of paint.
+When painting your coffee table to look vintage, choosing the right type of paint is important.
 You want to choose a paint that will adhere well to wood and provide excellent coverage.
 Latex or oil-based paints are good options for achieving this vintage look.
 Also, make sure that you select a color that will complement the design of your room.

 4. Use a Polyurethane Finish